History of Social Security

 All of the considerations above require planning and due diligence, including tax planning.
 Please consult with your advisors before making any decisions.

-If you have questions or want to learn more about how to work with my firm, email us at firstname.lastname@example.org
+If you have questions or want to learn more about how to work with my firm, click the link below or email us at firstname.lastname@example.org

 Until next time, thank you for reading.